RAF Gatow: Luftwaffe use, 1934–1945

-UK Royal Air Force and Army Air Corps use
+Royal Air Force and Army Air Corps use

 1945–1948

 Late April 1945, towards the end of the Second World War in Europe, the airfield was occupied by the advancing Red Army.
 Following the division of Berlin into four sectors, Soviet forces relinquished part of the airfield and access roads, the so-called Seeburger Zipfel to the British after the Potsdam Conference in exchange for West-Staaken on 30 August 1945.
 Earlier on 25 June 1945, 284 Field Squadron, RAF Regiment, arrived at Gatow by land via Magdeburg.
 Their reception by Soviet troops was extremely hostile, the Soviets attempting to confine 284 Field Squadron behind barbed wire fences, as the Squadron was said to have arrived "too early".
 This set the pattern for relations, with Soviet checkpoints being set up beside the airfield manned by fully armed and unfriendly troops.
 RAF Regiment officers occasionally surveyed Soviet positions by air from Avro Ansons, and the tour of duty of RAF Regiment detachments at Gatow was limited to six months, because of the constant activity occasioned by the Soviet presence and the Berlin Airlift.